UniversalRobots/Universal_Robots_ROS_Driver/README.md

 function or even stop the program.
 Simply press the play button again and the ROS driver will reconnect.

-#### Use the action server
+To control the robot using ROS, use the action server on
-After starting up the robot as described in the last section a scaled position based trajectory controller is started.
-It's action-server is located at

 ```bash
 /scaled_pos_traj_controller/follow_joint_trajectory
 ```

-Use this with any client interface such as MoveIt! or simply the joint_trajectory_controller rqt
+Use this with any client interface such as [MoveIt!](https://moveit.ros.org/) or simply the `rqt_joint_trajectory_controller` gui:
-gui:

 ```
 rosrun rqt_joint_trajectory_controller rqt_joint_trajectory_controller